The Ashes 2019 Preview: Cricket’s Longest-Running Rivalry Pits England Vs. Australia For The 71st Test Series

 Be sure to watch a preview of the opening Ashes Test match between host England and visiting Australia at Edgbaston, in the video below, courtesy of CricBuzz.

-Despite a top order that was utterly destroyed by Ireland — playing only its third-ever Test match, just one week ago at Lord’s, as CricInfo reported — England are expected to stick with their opening combination of Jason Roy and Rory Burns, according to Metro UK, with Joe Denly slotted int the third spot and Captain Joe Root taking number four.
+Despite a top order that was utterly destroyed by Ireland — playing only its third-ever Test match, just one week ago at Lord’s, as CricInfo reported — England are expected to stick with their opening combination of Jason Roy and Rory Burns, according to Metro UK, with Captain Joe Root moving up the order from fourth the third.

 They will need to deal with Australia’s fast bowling trio of Mitchell Starc, Josh Hazlewood, and Pat Cummins, however, per The Stats Zone.